(Skip to end)

 Kelly P. Kimball got 582 and Mike McNeilly 581 votes.

 Then later on in the same election,

 Christopher Ranken got 822 and Sharon Rushford 821 votes.

 (Incidentally, imagine the horror if each voter were required to provide a preference ranking of all 135 candidates in this race.
 Meanwhile with range voting they just rank the ones they know about and leave the rest blank, or they could opt to "fill in all the rest with Z" where Z is a number they specify.
 Much less labor for the voter – and no worries about accidentally giving two candidates the same rank, thus invalidating your IRV vote.
 Also it is much more honest to rate most of them "unknown" i.e. "blank" – which honesty will lead to a far less distorted result – but that honesty is forbidden with IRV.)

 Think the CA 2003 recall was a monster not likely to recur?
 Actually in New South Wales (Australia) in 1974 they had an IRV election with 73 candidates, and voters were required by law to (1) vote and (2) rank all 73 of them (none missed) – but they also were given the option of voting a pre-prepared straight-party ticket instead.
+(Those tickets were pre-prepared by the parties in the maximally strategic and hence probably dishonest manner that party could dream up.)
 Might that have produced some biases?